Sam Whiskey: Plot

-Sam Whiskey, an adventurer and rogue in the Old West, is seduced by widow Laura Breckenridge into promising to retrieve $250,000 in gold bars from a riverboat that sank in Colorado's Platte River.
-The gold had been stolen by Laura's late husband from the Denver Mint and replaced with plated lead fakes.
-She offers Sam $20,000 to recover and return it before the theft is discovered and her family name is ruined.
-Sam enlists the help of Jedidiah Hooker, a Denver blacksmith, and O. W. Bandy, an Army friend turned inventor, offering them shares of the reward.
+Sam Whiskey, an adventurer and rogue in the Old West, is seduced by Laura Breckenridge, a wealthy widow and daughter of a prominent Oklahoma political family, into promising to retrieve $250,000 in gold bars from a riverboat that recently sank in Colorado's Platte River.
+The gold had been stolen by Laura's late husband, Congressman Phillip Breckenridge, from the Denver Mint during an official visit and replaced with plated lead fakes.
+Once the mint receives its next inspection, due in one week, it will resume minting coins and discover the theft.
+Laura offers Sam $20,000 to recover and return the gold before her family name is ruined and she is convicted as an accomplice to her husband's crime.
+Sam enlists the help of Jedidiah Hooker, a blacksmith, and O. W. Bandy, an Army friend turned inventor, offering them shares of the reward.

 They locate the sunken riverboat, unaware that they are being watched by Fat Henry Hobson and his gang.
 The gold is fifteen feet below the river's surface, so Bandy fashions a diving helmet for Sam out of a bucket and bellows, but Fat Henry and his gang capture Jed and Bandy.
 Thinking they have drowned Sam, who hides in the riverboat's half-submerged smokestack, they recover the gold and prepare to kill their captives, but Sam turns the tables with the help of one of Bandy's homemade machine guns.
-As Sam and his partners travel back to Denver with the gold, they consider absconding to Mexico, but rein in the temptation when Laura rendezvous with them.
+As Sam and his partners travel to Denver with the gold, they consider absconding to Mexico, but rein in the temptation when Laura rendezvouses with them to provide blueprints of the mint.

 After kidnapping and assuming the identity of government inspector Thorston Bromley, Sam enters the mint and deliberately damages a gold-plated bronze bust of George Washington displayed in the lobby.
-He then insists on having it repaired and takes it to Jed's smithy, where Jed makes a mold of the bust and recasts the recovered gold.
+He then insists on having it repaired and takes it to a local smithy, where Jed makes a mold of the bust and recasts the recovered gold.
 Again, they are spied on by Fat Henry's gang.
 While Sam and company bring the new bust to the mint, the gang breaks into the shop and steals the bronze original, mistaking it for the gold one.
 Sam continues his false inspection of the mint, and Jed and Bandy infiltrate the premises as plumbers and hide when the mint closes at nightfall.
 Under the noses of the guards, the trio use the mint's smelter to recast the bust back into gold bars and restock the vault.
 They then escape via the roof just as the mint's manager, who realized the plumbers were a sham, rushes back and notices the bust is missing from its plinth.
 Elsewhere, Fat Henry despairs upon discovering his pilfered bust is worthless.
 On a train leaving Denver the next morning, Sam splits the $20,000 with Jed and Bandy, but keeps Laura for himself.